Diabetes and oral care

 In short, there’s a lot you can do to look after your teeth and gums – along with your overall health – when living with diabetes.
 So be sure to check in regularly with your doctor and follow their advice.

-Remember that eligible members get two free preventative dental check-ups per year at our Teachers Health Centres and dental providers in our network.
+Remember that eligible members get two free preventative dental check-ups per year at our Health Centres.